 Of thy name

-We now find ourselves living in a milieu that disdains the truth, scientia, science and knowledge, and which undermines the roll of reason in public discourse.
+We now find ourselves living in a milieu that disdains the truth, scientia…science and knowledge, serving to undermine the roll of reason in public discourse.

 It is saddening.

 Let me be clear, I am not suggesting that there is anything inherently ominous in the pattern of years I have articulated, the numbers themselves are arbitrary and it would be unreasonable to suppose otherwise.
-However, we would be wise to acknowledge the trend, the descent of darkness has a cycle all of its own.
-We have fallen into this before and we are susceptible to do so again; this is what it means to be human.
+However, we would be wise to acknowledge the trend, the descent of darkness has a cycle of its own.
+We have fallen into this before and we are susceptible to do so again…this is what it means to be human, and by coincidence roughly 750 years have passed since the Summa was penned.

-Once we have fallen it could take centuries to find the light again, and we are teetering on the brink of disaster.
+Once we have fallen it could take centuries to find the light again, and we are teetering on the brink of disaster right now.

-Everything we have built since the St. Thomas paved the way for the enlightenment, including liberal-democracy and acquiescence to human rights, could blow away with the wind, or burn up in a flash.
+Everything we have built since the St. Thomas paved the way for the enlightenment, including liberal-democracy, including the acknowledgement of and acquiescence to human rights, could blow away with the wind, or burn up in a flash.

 Reason save us!